bethbailey/survey-search/Django Builds/0.05/readme.md

 <br>
 --> Added pagination for search results<br>
 --> Added Detail page, linked from each returned question in the search results<br>
---> Added basic color text for better viewing
+--> Added basic color text for better viewing<br>
---> Added button to return to search page from Detail page --> Added placeholder variable display spaces for additional variables to Detail template --> Search page is accessible at http://127.0.0.1:8000/search/<br>
+--> Added button to return to search page from Detail page<br>
+--> Added placeholder variable display spaces for additional variables to Detail template<br> --> Search page is accessible at http://127.0.0.1:8000/search/<br>